Shayype White Paper

 communications across the world, was that it exposed the weaknesses of passwords

-themselves - the main one being that they could so easily be captured and then
+themselves - the main one being that they could so easily be recorded and

 reused.
 Furthermore, they do not offer any degree of confidence that the